IBM/ibm_zos_zosmf/docs/source/playbooks/sample_module_file_fetch.rst

   * ``delegate_to: localhost`` statement is required for using this module to avoid setting up an SSH connection and install Python on the target z/OS systems.

-  * The inventory file `hosts`_ needs to be updated to identify the target z/OS manage node.
-The USS file managed by each z/OS manage node can be accessed by at least one z/OSMF server.
+  * The inventory file `hosts`_ needs to be updated to identify the target z/OS managed node.
+The USS file managed by each z/OS managed node can be accessed by at least one z/OSMF server.
 Typically, this could be done by setup one z/OSMF in the same sysplex.

   * Module `zmf_authenticate`_ is supported by z/OSMF APAR PH12143 (PTF UI66511 for V2R3, PTF UI66512 for V2R4).
 You are also allowed to authenticate with z/OSMF server in module `zmf_file_fetch`_ directly.